darinz/DL/02_Neural_Network/01_perceptrons.md

 ## Practical Examples

+> **Try it yourself!** Run these code examples and tweak the data or parameters to see how the perceptron behaves.
+This is the best way to build intuition!

 Let's see the perceptron in action on some classic problems.

 ### Example 1: AND Gate

+> **Annotation:** The AND gate is a classic example of a linearly separable problem.
+The perceptron should always succeed here.

 The AND gate outputs 1 only if both inputs are 1.
 This is a linearly separable problem.